Medical Interpreter Use in Healthcare

 Effective communication is essential in healthcare.
 With over 25 million people having LEP, many nurses may encounter a patient with communication barriers.
 These language barriers can affect nursing practice and the care provided by nurses.
 There is abundant evidence indicating that language barriers impact patient outcomes.
 Nurses can make a difference by responding to the communication needs of patients with LEP by using a medical interpreter (26).

 Nurses can improve health outcomes for LEP patients by effectively working with medical interpreters.
-To achieve this, nurses should know the standards, guidelines, and policies of working with a medical interpreter.
+To achieve this, nurses should know the standards, guidelines, and policies for working with medical interpreters.

 Some guidance for working effectively with medical interpreters includes these evidence-based interventions (25,26):